AhmadIrsahaid/Algorithms/README.md

   - A reference (or pointer) to the next node (in singly linked lists) or both next and previous nodes (in doubly linked lists).
 - Types:
   - **Singly Linked List**: Nodes point to the next node only.
   - **Doubly Linked List**: Nodes point to both the previous and the next nodes.
+  - **Circular Linked List**:The last node points back to the first node, forming a circle.
   - **Use Cases**: Dynamic memory allocation, efficient insertion/deletion.
 ---

 ### **6. Sorting Algorithms**